 - Preheat the oven to 375 degrees Fahrenheit.

 - Cube the french baguette and chop the apples into bite size pieces.
-Add to a large casserole dish (9″x13″) and mix together to evenly combine.
+Add to a 9x13 casserole dish and mix together to evenly combine.
 Refer to photos, as needed.

 - Next, make the eggless custard by adding all custard ingredients to a high speed blender until smooth.
 Once smooth, pour over cubed bread and apples in the large casserole dish.